-- The hiss continues after you replace the tank o-ring and confirm your regs are seated correctly on your tank.
+- The hiss continues after you replace the tank’s O-ring and confirm your regs are seated correctly on your tank

 Why the concern?
-Sand can get stuck in pressure vales, causing the mouthpiece on the primary or secondary hose to get stuck in an open position or closed position.
-Sand/Debris will prevent your regulators from doing their job underwater.
-Always have your gear checked by a knowledgeable technician before you dive again.
+Sand can get stuck in pressure valves, causing the mouthpiece on the primary or secondary hose to get stuck in an open or closed position.
+Sand or debris will prevent your regulators from doing their job underwater.
+If your regulators have contact with significant particulate, have them checked by a knowledgeable technician before you dive again.

 When hoses or hose connections become frayed or weakened, they leak and create bubbles underwater.
-If your dive buddy notices bubbles from one of your hoses or the second stage during a dive.
-A general rule of thumb: champagne bubbles are acceptable; larger bubbles indicate it is time to end/shorten the dive.
-If you continue to dive, be sure to keep an extra eye on your air consumption.
+Your dive buddy may notice bubbles from one of your hoses or the second stage during a dive.
+As a general rule of thumb, champagne bubbles are acceptable, but larger bubbles indicate it is time to end/shorten the dive.
+If you continue to dive, keep an extra eye on your air consumption.
 Even though you may continue the current dive, you should identify and fix the problem before your next dip.

-Finally, if you do the dreaded “forgot to put the dust cap on the second stage when you clean it/dunk it” after a dive.
-Don’t kick yourself, simply get the regulator serviced.
+Finally, if you forgot to put the dust cap on the second stage when you cleaned and dunked it after a dive, don’t kick yourself—simply get the regulator serviced.
 The concern is that when water is introduced into your scuba diving regulators, it can cause rust to form.

 Frequently asked questions

 Regulators are essential but can be intimidating.
-Even though you reviewed their function during your open water class, here are some basics to easily understanding this clever tech.
+Even though you reviewed their function during your open-water class, here are some basics to easily understand this clever technology.

 After your mask, snorkel, and fins, consider purchasing a dive computer next.
 Dive computers are essential for dive safety.
 In addition, they are not usually part of diving rental gear.
-Usually, regulators are the last piece of gear purchased as they are an expense.
-However, if you are ready to invest in gear, some dive shops offer a package containing (BCD, Regulator, and Dive Computer).
+Usually, regulators are the last piece of gear purchased as they are expensive.
+However, if you are ready to invest in gear, some dive shops offer a package containing a BCD, regulator, and dive computer.

 See our detailed advice on when to buy diving equipment here.

-Congratulations, you are a certified open water diver!
+Congratulations, you are a certified open-water diver!
 However, you don’t have to run out right away and purchase all new gear.
 Rental gear is safe.
-Rental gear also allows you to try different gear to get a feel for your personal preferences.
+Rental gear also allows you to try different styles and brands to get a feel for your personal preferences.

 Purchasing used gear is safe if you know what you are getting.
-Make sure you test out used gear before you buy by having it looked over by a certified technician.
+Make sure you test out used gear before you buy by having a certified technician look it over.
 Purchase used dive gear the same way you would purchase a used car.
 Inspect before you buy.